kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/20231109-powervs-infra-creation.md

 	// +kubebuilder:default=false
 	Ready bool `json:"ready"`

+	// ResourceGroup is the reference to the Power VS resource group under which the resources will be created.
+	ResourceGroup *ResourceReference `json:"resourceGroupID,omitempty"`

-	// serviceInstance is the reference to the PowerVS service on which the server instance(VM) will be created.
+	// serviceInstance is the reference to the Power VS service on which the server instance(VM) will be created.
 	ServiceInstance *ResourceReference `json:"serviceInstance,omitempty"`

-	// networkID is the reference to the PowerVS network to use for this cluster.
+	// networkID is the reference to the Power VS network to use for this cluster.
 	Network *ResourceReference `json:"network,omitempty"`

-	// dhcpServer is the reference to the PowerVS DHCP server.
+	// dhcpServer is the reference to the Power VS DHCP server.
 	DHCPServer *ResourceReference `json:"dhcpServer,omitempty"`

 	// vpc is reference to IBM Cloud VPC resources.